Skip to main content

 "It's okay."
 Bondita stopped him.
 "It's…"

-"Aniruddha dared to tell Pishima to leave and nobody stopped her.
+"Aniruddha dared to tell Pishima to leave, and nobody stopped her.
 Now his wife humiliates us."
 Bina fumed.
 "This house is doomed."

-Trilochan paced his room worried.
+Trilochan paced his room, worried.
 What were Aniruddha and Bondita doing with their lives?
 He had heard that she stays in her old bedroom because of her studies.
 He had agreed to that too, knowing it was for a few more months.
 After all, she had stayed in his room effortlessly in the initial few days of the marriage.
 He sighed as he sat down on the rocking chair.
-But today, they were desperate to prove that mere accidents aren't to be passed on as forced relationships on people.
-Was that what they thought of their relationship too?
+But today, they were desperate to prove that mere accidents aren't to be passed on as forced relationships to people.
+Was that what they thought of their relationship, too?
 He shook his head.
 Aniruddha had said he wanted to marry her to give wings to her dreams.
 But what about after she learnt to fly?
 Would he not want her then?
 His mind wandered to the day Aniruddha firmly asserted that she was not replaceable.
 Trilochan smiled.
 He still had hope.
 He looked up at a knock as he saw Batuk peep in.

 "We came for Bijoya Dashami."
 He said hesitantly.

 "Come in."
 Trilochan smiled.
-Batuk was followed into the room by Binoy who turned on the lights.
+Batuk was followed into the room by Binoy, who turned on the lights.

 "It's Bijoya Dashami Dada.
 It's incomplete without your hug."
 Trilochan smiled as Binoy touched his feet.